entangledion/PowerMM/README.md

 # PowerMM
-A Powershell-based graphical user interface utility for uploading Indicators of Compromise (IOCs) into Palo Alto MineMeld.
+A Powershell-based graphical user interface utility for uploading Indicators of Compromise (IOCs) into Palo Alto MineMeld Mining Nodes.
+The tool was first created as a way to operationalize and bring together the need to ingest cyber attack IOCs quickly into multiple non-integrated platforms, by multiple analysts within a SOC.
+I like to call it a "poor man's SOAR platform".
 Additional functionality may be added over time.

 Features:

 - Rapid indicator ingestion into custom MineMeld Miner nodes.
-Useful if you maintain custom firewall IP, URL, and file hash blacklists in MineMeld, and want a simplified way to ingest and purge indicators.
+Useful if you maintain aggregated lists of IP, URL, and file hash blacklists in MineMeld, and want a simplified way to ingest and purge indicators across a SOC.
 - Can upload a combined list of IPV4, CIDR, Domain Name, File Hash, and URL indicators to multiple miner nodes in a single pass.
 - Option to automatically create wildcard variants of uploaded domain names.
 - Control the age-out TTL of an indicator.